-What is new or different about job opportunities in this century?
-Increasingly, people are looking for job opportunities that will allow them to claim a stake in the product they're creating or the service they're providing.
-The "new economy" teaches us all to develop a new mindset, one that is willing to accept higher risk in our career path (with the hope of higher rewards in terms of personal participation and fulfillment).
+What is new or different about work opportunities (careers, jobs and callings) in this century?
+Increasingly, people are looking for those opportunities that will allow them to claim a stake in the product they're creating or the service they're providing.
+The new economy teaches us to develop a new mindset, one that is willing to accept higher risk in our career path (with the hope of higher rewards in terms of personal participation and fulfillment).